meetdomaine/Kit/documentation/content/docs/critical-css.md

 {% endif %}
 ```

-If a folder name is in the `css.chunk.criticalWhitelist` setting, the conditional rendered for that chunk will support inline styles and well as a non-blocking critical css file link.
+If a folder name is in the `css.chunk.criticalWhitelist` setting, the corresponding Shopify template will parse the folder's CSS into critical and non-critical groups, with the non-critical group of CSS getting rendered asyncronously.

 Here is an example of the output if "page" is whitelisted like so:

 ```js
 css.chunk.criticalWhitelist: ['page']